Dieterbe/dieterblog/README.md

 ## Dieterblog

-public directory = live on https://dieter.plaetinck.be
+This is live on https://dieter.plaetinck.be

 Lots of legacy html content (originally migrated from drupal, pyblosxom).
 It used to have manually declared summaries, but I took those out (from the html) because: